jimbrittain/WPOpenSearchPlugin/README.md

 ## Description

-Provides an OpenSearchDescription xml for your wordpress installation, served as application/opensearchdescription+xml and includes the necessary profile and link to the wp_head to your installation/theme &gt;head&lt;.
+Provides an OpenSearchDescription xml for your wordpress installation, served as application/opensearchdescription+xml and includes the necessary profile and link to the wp_head to your installation/theme &lt;head&gt;.
 A possible extension would be if variables are supplied within the url these could be used as examples throughout.

 ## Getting Started